Corvimae/split-decision/README.md

 `colors.error.text` - The color of error description text.

 `colors.error.dark.background` - The background color of "danger" buttons, such as those for deleting submissions.

+## FAQ

+#### How do I add an admin user?

+In the `User` table in the database, set the `isAdmin` field to true.

+#### How do I export the submissions from an event?

+Right now, you need to grab them from the database manually.
+I plan to add a CSV export shortly.